Want to see the iBanFirst platform in action? Try the interactive demo

 Mid-sized businesses are complex and need distinct treasury and controller-led departments.
 Controllers supervise payments and compliance with the help of sub-departments and tools.
 Treasurers supervise strategic planning, internal audit controls, and accounting workflows.

 Every mid-sized business is different, so tailor this structure to suit your needs.
 For instance, you might automate or outsource accounting.
-Or you might fold payroll under your Controller's purview instead of organizing it under HR.
+Or you might fold payroll under your Controller's purview instead of organising it under HR.

 Finance department structure for an international mid-sized business